cyfronet-fid/sat4envi/README.md

 This may come handy if the GeoServer workspace has a lot of layers and operation of deleting it would trigger the `RestTemplate`'s timeout.

-There are currently two data sets which the backend is capable of seeding: `minio-data-v1` and `s4e-demo`.
+There are currently 3 data sets which the backend is capable of seeding: `minio-data-v1`, `s4e-demo` and `s4e-demo-2`.
 The default is `minio-data-v1`, but another one can be set with the property `seed.products.data-set`.

 `minio-data-v1` contains a single day of data for three products.